 With the Pomodoro Timer, you can set up notifications that will let you know when it’s time to take a break.

-Clockify Desktop will automatically stop your time entries when they reach the end of your current Pomodoro interval, and let you know with a notification to take a break.
+Clockify Desktop app will send you a notification when you reach the end of your current Pomodoro interval to let you know you should take a break.

 You can set just the Pomodoro Timer (when to stop the timer and give you a notification), and you can also set breaks.

-When Pomodoro break is enabled, and you reach the end of your Pomodoro time, the timer stops for the current task, and a new timer starts, with the description “Pomodoro break”.
+When Pomodoro break is enabled, and you reach the end of your Pomodoro time, Clockify will let you know with a notification to stop the timer for the current task.
+After that, a new timer starts, with the description “Pomodoro break”.
 After it ends, the timer will stop, and you can start a new timer for anything you want.

-You can enable Pomodoro Timer and set your preferred Pomodoro and break intervals in Preferences.
+You can enable Pomodoro Timer and set your preferred Pomodoro and break intervals in Preferences > Timer tab.

 Keyboard shortcuts #